skiteta/MLOps_utils/README.md

 ## Purpose

-* The purpose of this project is to summarize findings from articles, reference books, and work on MLOps.
+* This repository is for placing code related to DevOps in machine learning.

 ## Detail